gastoncattani/pw-practice-app/TERMINAL_COMMANDS.md

 - Use `--config` to specify a custom Playwright configuration file for your test runs.
 - Use `codegen` to quickly generate test scripts by recording browser actions.
 - Use `doctor` to troubleshoot Playwright installation issues.
-- Allure commands are used for advanced reporting and require the Allure CLI.
+- Allure commands are used for advanced reporting and require